 Parent-teacher conferences are conducted each school year in November and again in March.
 Students are released from school, and appointments are arranged to provide each parent with the opportunity to meet with individual teachers.
 In order to provide an effective educational program, we strive to maintain close communication between the home and the school.
 Spring conferences differ from fall conferences in that only one afternoon and evening is allotted for teachers to meet with parents.
 Therefore, conference times are limited and will not be scheduled for every child in grades 1st -5th.
-However, all kindergarten parents will have conferences.
-Spring conference in grades 1-5 will be scheduled through teacher invitation.
+Spring conference in grades K-5 will be scheduled through teacher invitation.
 In addition to the scheduled conferences in the fall and spring, parents are encouraged to contact the teacher whenever it is felt that an additional conference is needed.